The Willowtown Association is governed by a 13-member Board of Directors, elected each Annual Meeting to serve during the next calendar year.

 Linda owns a Manhattan-based business that designs and sells leather handbags and accessories.
-Raised on Union Street in Brooklyn, she has lived in Brooklyn Heights for more than 30 years and in Willowtown for fourteen years.
-She currently serves as the association’s president.
+Raised on Union Street in Brooklyn, she has lived in Brooklyn Heights for more than 30 years and in Willowtown for 15 years.

-Jean has been a resident of Willowtown on Columbia Place, in the Riverside Apartments for more than 4 decades.
-She is past chairperson of the Riverside Tenants' Association and continues to support its efforts to keep its courtyard safe from a parking garages.
-She went to graduate school at the New School and taught philosophy for 20 years.
-More recently she works at a large international law firm and teaches translation studies at NYU.
+Jean Campbell: Jean has been a resident of Willowtown on Columbia Place, in the Riverside Apartments for more than 4 decades.
+She is past chairperson of the Riverside Tenants Association and continues to support its efforts to keep its courtyard safe from a parking garage.
+She went to graduate school at the New School and taught philosophy at three universities for 20 years.
+More recently she works at a large international law firm, teaches translation studies at NYU and writes articles in philosophy.
 She really appreciates all the good things the Willowtown Association has done for this community and is happy to help them continue this effort.

-Dan has lived and worked in the Willowtown area since 1989.
+Daniel Pierce: Dan has lived and worked in the Willowtown area since 1989.
 Currently his gardening business has him working with local residents.
-Having been an active gardener in the Willowtown Community garden for many years, this year he accepted the position of co-manager working to expand the garden and its outreach in the community.
+Having been an active gardener in the Willowtown Community Garden for many years, he is now the associations’ official steward of the garden and its outreach in the community.

 Andrew Reynolds: Andrew is a retired computer consultant, programmer who has lived at 37 Joralemon Street for the past 32 years.
 Former treasurer and board member of The Willowtown Association.
 Current board member of A. T. White Community Center.
 Avid bike rider, oldest Willowtown resident who uses a bike as a usual means of transportation.
 Studies flute with Petr Kotik of the SEM based in AT White Center.